Constraint System

 A collection of equations and inequalities that must ALL be satisfied simultaneously by the same set of variable values.

-Why is Constraint System important?
+What is the Constraint System formula?

 How Constraint System Connects to Other Ideas